About This Cruise

 Day 4 (Tuesday): Cadiz for Jerez de la Frontera, Spain

-Morning optional full day excursion to Jerez de la Frontera, famous for its wines, horse breeding and flamenco Your tour will enable you to see the Alcazar, the cathedral and a “ganadería”, where bulls are raised to take part in bull fighting., very much part of Spanish culture.
-After lunch on board, Back on board for lunch followed by an optional guided tour of Cadiz and Sanlucar de Barrameda.
+Morning optional full day excursion to Jerez de la Frontera, famous for its wines, horse breeding and flamenco Your tour will enable you to see the Alcazar, the cathedral and a “ganadería” where bulls are raised to take part in bull fighting, very much part of Spanish culture.
+Back on board for lunch followed by an optional guided tour of Cadiz and Sanlucar de Barrameda.
 We begin with a guided visit of Cadiz; with its white and blue buildings and its rich historic and cultural wealth.
 Later we will reach the area of Sanlucar de Barrameda and visit a wine cellar renowned for its production of “Manzanilla”.
 Late afternoon return to ship.
 Overnight at sea to Gibraltar.

 Day 5 (Wednesday): Gibraltar